-Composer, performer, and sound artist, Ryan William Garvey (he/they, 1993), queers poetry and stories, collaborates with slime molds, writes virtuosic instrumental and electronic music, and improvises on his guitar and laptop often incorporating drones and feedback loops.
+Composer, performer, and sound artist, Ryan William Garvey (he/they, 1993), queers poetry and stories, perform free jazz and improvisational music on his guitar and laptop incorporating drones and feedback loops, collaborates with slime molds, writes virtuosic instrumental and electronic music.

 Their music has been featured at international venues and festivals including Leveld Knusnartun, SWT-Kulturwerk, Harvard University’s Studio 1, Prague’s Academy of Performing arts for the International Shakuhachi Festival, Holtschneider Performance center, MAYDAY.
-His work has been championed by the Grossman Ensemble, Nexus Chamber Ensemble, Tak Ensemble, Collective Lovemusic, Ensemble Dal Niente, Loadbang, Dana Jessen, and others.
-Current projects include a collaboration with Ty Bouque on a work for Baritone and Percussion, a recording project with Tak Ensemble, and an evening-length work for piano and electronics for Alfredo Ovalles, with others to be announced.
+His work has been championed by the Grossman Ensemble, Nexus Chamber Ensemble, TAK Ensemble, Collective Lovemusic, Ensemble Dal Niente, Loadbang, Dana Jessen, and others.
+Current projects include a collaboration with Rage Thormbones and no-input mixing, Beyond This Point for 16-channel electronics, and others to be announced.

 A recipient of the 2025 Charles Ives Scholarship from the American Academy of Arts and Letters, they were also a featured speaker at the 2024 Design History Society at the University of Creative Arts in Kent, Uk, presenting on their sound art collective, SlimeVolt.
 The Hyde Park Herald has described Ryan’s music as “conceptual art.”
 Their work draws from experimental jazz, 20th-century avant-garde, drone, and noise music while exploring the intersection of composition, technology, and improvisation—pushing the boundaries of contemporary music.

-As Treasurer for A.PE.RI.OD.IC’s Board of Directors, they oversee the finances and contribute to the ensemble’s artistic vision.
-They also serve as UChicago’s Director of Personnel.
+Ryan is an active community member in the American experimental music scene.
+They are the Technical Director and Treasurer of Fonema Consort.
+They handle the 501(c)3’s ensemble’s finances, directs our interns, and produces concerts in halls and alternative venues in Chicago including the international museum of surgical science and the Wild Mile.
+Additionally, Ryan is the Treasurer for A.PE.RI.OD.IC’s Board of Directors, they oversee the finances and contribute to the ensemble’s artistic vision.
+They also serve as UChicago’s New Music Ensemble’s Director of Personnel assisting with programming and managing and developing the ensemble’s roster.
 Previously, he was the Artistic Director and co-owner of Clara Chicago where they curated music programming and the wine program.
 He also served as Chair of Communication for the University of Chicago’s Graduate Music Society, and they were the Director of Jazz and Guitar at Somerville High School from 2019-2020.

 Full CV* One page CV